*Wishing everyone good health and peace since the emergence of the COVID 19 pandemic*

 Currently working as a Creative mentor with Resource Productions.

 Also, providing mentor support, co-producing, project-managing and directing new writing by a South Asian Writer, focusing on #BAME casting opportunities for show at 50/50 & Pleasance Scratch at The Pleasance, London.
 CURRENTLY POSTPONED.

-Recently worked on an internal corporate video for Heathrow and a separate BBC Ident with Edge Picture Company.
+Internal corporate video for Heathrow and a separate BBC Ident with Edge Picture Company 2020.

 Voicing Anjali in the ‘Strange Brigade’ video game.